Chris Corrigan

 Particulars

 I am a Tonmeister (Music and Sound Recording) graduate of the University of Surrey.
 I joined the staff at Queen’s University in 1996 as Studio Assistant for the School of Music and later as Technical Manager of the Sonic Arts Research Centre from its inception in 2001 until 2014.
-During this period, I served as Technical Director for NIME 2002, ICMC 2008 and the Sonorities Festival of Contemporary Music from 1999 – 2012.
+During this period, I acted as Technical Director for NIME 2002, ICMC 2008 and the Sonorities Festival of Contemporary Music from 1999 – 2012.
 In 2014 I joined the academic staff at Queen's as Lecturer (Education) and I served as Subject Lead for Music between July 2018 and September 2022.
-I am an AdvanceHE Senior Fellow (SFHEA) and I serve on the Queen’s Merit Award assessor team reviewing applications for AdvanceHE Associate Fellowship, Fellowship and Senior Fellowship.
+I am an AdvanceHE Senior Fellow (SFHEA) and a member of the advisory panel responsible for authoring the most recent QAA Subject Benchmark Statement for Music, published in April 2025.
 I am currently external examiner at Catalyst Institute for Creative Arts and Technology, Berlin and Dundalk Institute of Technology.

 homepage